Greece in March is not the most common time to visit. After all, most people that travel to Greece come here for the islands and the summer sun.

 Greece in March is a perfect time to embark on a hiking adventure.
 Few people associate Greece with hiking, nature and the ¨great outdoors¨.

-This is a shame as some of the trails here are among the best in Europe.
+It’s a shame that many miss these trails because they are some of the best places to visit in Europe.
 Arguably one of the most famous is the Vikos Gorge in Zagorohoria.

 Vikos Gorge is 900 metres deep and you could say that it is on a par with the Grand Canyon!
 You can opt to do a full or partial hike of the Gorge.